openfisca/openfisca-doc/openfisca-web-api/README.md

 ## Architecture

-The web API supports different use-cases, from getting information on the available tax benefit system to full-fledged simulation.
+The web API supports different use-cases, from getting information on the available tax and benefit system to full-fledged simulation.
 Different [endpoints](endpoints.md) support each of them.
 Each endpoint encodes its information in a [JSON object](json-data-structures.md).

 ## Public or hosted